chairswithlegs/wallnut/views/README.md

     p= post.content

+## admin-themes.pug

+An array of the names of installed themes are injected via *themeList* and the active theme name can be accessed by *activeTheme*.
+    each theme in themeList
+        h1= theme

+        if theme === activeTheme
+            h2 Active

 ## layout.pug

 The layout.pug context includes: *header, content, footer* and (optionally) *themeScripts*. *header* and *footer* are the rendered header.pug and footer.pug templates (or admin-header.pug and admin-footer.pug if rendering an admin view). *content* is also a rendered template that varies based on the URL being accessed (e.g. when request is for '/blog' then content becomes the HTML rendered by blog.pug). *themeScripts* is also available to the layout.pug context if theme-scripts.pug is present in the active theme's directory, otherwise it will be *undefined*.